postsharp/Metalama.Documentation/conceptual/Aspects/advising/introducing-members.md

 - For declarative advices, set the <xref:Caravela.Framework.Aspects.TemplateAttribute.WhenExists> property of the custom attribute,
 - For programmatic advices, set the _whenExists_ optional parameter of the advice factory method.

-> [!NOTE]
-> TODO.
-The implementation and documentation are not final.
-Another property and parameter should be defined to cope with the case when the member is inherited.
+[comment]: # (TODO: The implementation and documentation are not final.
+Another property and parameter should be defined to cope with the case when the member is inherited.)

 ### Accessing the overridden declaration

 Most of the times, when you override a method, you will want to invoke the aspect to invoke the base implementation.
 The same applies to properties and events.
 In plain C#, when you override a base-class member in a derived class, you call the member with the `base` prefix.
 A similar approach exists in Caravela.

-> [!NOTE]
-> TODO.
-This currently does not work.

 - To invoke the base method or accessor with exactly the same arguments, call <xref:Caravela.Framework.Aspects.meta.Proceed?text=meta.Proceed*>.
 - To invoke the base method with different arguments, use <xref:Caravela.Framework.Code.Advised.IAdvisedMethod.Invoke(System.Object[])?text=meta.Target.Method.Invoke>.
 - To call the base property getter or setter, use <xref:Caravela.Framework.Code.Advised.IHasRuntimeValue.Value?text=meta.Property.Value>.
 - To access the base event, use <xref:Caravela.Framework.Code.Advised.IAdvisedEvent.AddMethod?text=meta.Event.AddMethod.Invoke*>.

-### Example

-TODO: When it will work, Disposable example.
+[comment]: # (TODO: When it will work, Disposable example.)

 ## Referencing introduced members in template